The Institute Presents: Traditions of Christmas 2021

-This is the third Christmas we've celebrated here at the Institute and what a year 2020 has been.
+This is the fourth Christmas we're celebrating here at the Institute and what a year 2021 has been.
 Throughout all the crisis at the start, to the pandemic mid-way through, we've been pushed to the end just as many others have.
-Neverthless, this year was a great one for us, and we thank everyone who has managed to make this one of our most active and impressive years yet, despite the whole situation.
+Nevertheless, this year was a great one for us, and we thank everyone who has managed to make this one of our most active and impressive years yet, despite the whole situation.
 This Christmas we're going to be reflecting a lot more on all the people who've helped us get here, and invite all to do the same from where they're from.

 Philippe Lefevre - Chair of the Institute

 Thanks to everyone who participated this year!
-We have a huge amount of traditions to share with you this year, see below the countries we've managed to include and an overview of the wonderful people who helped.
+We have a huge amount of traditions to share with you, see below the countries we've managed to include and an overview of the wonderful people who helped.
 See this map for all the countries we've involved this year!

 Albania - Lutjona Lula

 Austria - Julia Vassileva Latvia - Bella Bērziņa

 Belgium - Alex Luyckx Lithuania - Greta Kundrotaitė

 Bosnia and Herzegovina - Sara Udovičić Malta - Matt Micallef St John

 Bulgaria - Ana Popova Mauritius - Shabneez Ramjane

 Croatia - Iva Brajković Netherlands - Puck van Vlerken